dictation-toolbox/unimacro/UnimacroGrammars/README.txt

 Note for unimacro grammar files it is also possible to activate/deactivate the grammars by voice commands as defined in _control.

+Note: when developing grammars, do not forget to copy the last version from the "ActiveGrammars" directory (the UnimacroGrammarsDirectory) into the UnimacroGrammars directory here.